 Global problems of our time and ways to solve them

-Global problems are a set of vitally important problems, on the solution of which the fate of all mankind depends.
-Conventionally, four main groups of global problems of our time can be distinguished:
+Global problems are a set of vitally important problems on the solution of which the fate of all humanity depends.
+Conventionally, we can distinguish four main groups of global problems of our time:

 human problems.

-Global socio-political problems are generated by the spread around the world of a new generation of military equipment and weapons, which threatens to destroy all of humanity.
-The solution of global socio-political problems is possible by:
+Global socio-political problems are generated by the spread of a new generation throughout the world military equipment and weapons that threaten the destruction of all humanity.
+Solving global socio-political problems is possible by:

-B) the eradication of violence in relations between people and the exclusively peaceful resolution of all conflicts;
+B) eradication of violence in relations between people and exclusively peaceful resolution of all conflicts;

-C) ending the arms race, carrying out disarmament and conversion;
+C) ending the arms race, disarmament and conversion;

 D) establishing relations of trust and good neighborliness, partnership and cooperation between peoples.

-The complex of global socio-economic problems includes, first of all, the problem of economic backwardness, poverty and indigence of the countries of the "third world", the growing socio-economic gap between the countries of the "golden billion" and the "poor billion".
+The complex of global socio-economic problems includes, first of all, the problem of economic backwardness, poverty and misery of the Third World countries, the growing socio-economic gap between the countries of the “golden billion” and the “poor billion”.

-The global socio-economic problems include the demographic problem, which is generated by two global demographic processes: first, the population explosion; secondly, underreproduction of the population in developed countries.
-A population explosion is the rapid growth of the population of the planet Earth.
-The largest population growth is in the developing countries of Asia, Africa and Latin America.
-European countries are experiencing a shrinking and aging population.
+Global socio-economic problems include the demographic problem, which is generated by two global demographic processes: first, the demographic explosion; secondly, the underreproduction of the population in developed countries.
+The demographic explosion is the rapid growth of the population of planet Earth.
+The greatest population growth is occurring in developing countries in Asia, Africa and Latin America.
+IN European countries There is a decline and aging of the population.

-In connection with the demographic problem, the food problem and the problem of natural resources have become aggravated.
-Mankind can no longer increase the volume of resources withdrawn from nature due to their non-renewability and limitation.
-The essence of the food problem lies in the acute shortage of food in many developing countries, malnutrition and hunger, imbalance and malnutrition.
+Due to the demographic problem, the food problem and the problem natural resources.
+Humanity can no longer increase the volume of resources withdrawn from nature due to their non-renewability and limitation.
+The essence of the food problem lies in the acute shortage of food in many developing countries ah, malnutrition and hunger, imbalance and inadequate nutrition.

-The complex of global socio-environmental problems stems from the ecological crisis, which manifests itself:
+A complex of global socio-ecological problems stems from the environmental crisis, which manifests itself:

-firstly, in air pollution in excess of permissible norms by industrial enterprises, vehicles, thermal power plants;
+firstly, in air pollution beyond acceptable standards industrial enterprises, vehicles, thermal power plants;

 secondly, in water and soil pollution;

-fourthly, in the impoverishment of the animal and plant world of the planet, the deterioration of land quality and the reduction of arable land;
+fourthly, in the impoverishment of the animal and flora planet, deteriorating land quality and reduction of arable land;

-fifthly, in global climate change, threatening climate catastrophe.
+fifthly, in global climate change, which threatens climate catastrophe.

-Man is at the center of all global problems of our time: he created them and he is able to solve them.
-If we single out the problems of the person himself in a separate group, then they include the following:
+At the center of all global problems of our time is man: he gave birth to them and he is able to solve them.
+If we separate the problems of the person himself into a separate group, then they include the following:

-1. Grief and suffering from wars, violence, banditry, terrorism, accidents, catastrophes, natural disasters.
+1. Grief and suffering from wars, violence, banditry, terrorism, accidents, disasters, natural disasters.

-2. Social disadvantage of people: unemployment, hunger and poverty; refugee and vagrancy; illiteracy, increased crime.
+2. Social ill-being of people: unemployment, hunger and poverty; refugee and vagrancy; illiteracy, increased crime.

 3. Physical ill health of a person.

-4. Spiritual trouble and mental illness of a person: depression, gloominess, rudeness, aggression, suicidal tendencies.
+4. Spiritual ill-being and mental illness of a person: depression, gloominess, rudeness, aggression, suicidal tendencies.

 In the context of growing global problems, social thinkers make global forecasts for the future, engage in social forecasting - futurology (lat. futurum-future; Greek logos- teaching).
-Pessimists and optimists emerged among futurologists.
-Representatives of ecological pessimism predict inevitable death for humanity due to the insolubility of global problems.
+Among futurologists, pessimists and optimists have emerged.
+Representatives of environmental pessimism predict the inevitable death of humanity due to the intractability of global problems.
 Supporters of scientific and technological optimism (technological optimism) believe that a person, using the achievements of the scientific and technological revolution, will be able to solve global problems.
-Most futurologists consider the transition from a technogenic, informational civilization to an anthropogenic civilization, where the main value would be a person, not technology, as a way to solve global problems and a condition for the survival of mankind.
+Most futurologists consider the transition from a technogenic, information civilization to an anthropogenic civilization, where the main value would be people, not technology, as a way to resolve global problems and a condition for the survival of mankind.

-The strategy of the world community for the current century is determined by the concept of sustainable development developed by the UN in 1992.
-In a broad sense, sustainable development is understood as environmental, demographic, economic, ethnic, confessional, systemic and technical stability.
-In 1994, the UN Human Development Report characterizes sustainable development as socially oriented development, in the center of which is the person.
+The strategy of the world community for the present century is determined by the concept sustainable development, developed by the UN in 1992.
+In a broad sense, sustainable development is understood as environmental, demographic, economic, ethnic, religious, systemic and technical sustainability.
+In 1994, the UN Human Development Report characterized sustainable development as socially oriented development with people at the center.

-I. Find a match (make pairs) of the provisions marked with numbers and concepts (terms) with letter designations:
+I. Find the correspondence (make pairs) of the provisions marked with numbers and concepts (terms) that have letter designations:

-1. Formation of a unified nationwide information system.
+1. Formation of a unified national information system.

 2. Social forecasting.

-3. The process of formation of a single global socio-cultural integrity.
+3. The process of forming a single world socio-cultural integrity.

-4. Socially oriented development, in the center of which is a person.
+4. Socially oriented development, in the center of which is the person.

-5. Prediction to humanity of inevitable death due to the insolubility of global problems.
+5. Prediction of inevitable death for humanity due to the intractability of global problems.

-6. The rapid growth of the population of the planet Earth.
+6. Rapid growth of the population of planet Earth.

-7. Belief that a person, using the achievements of the scientific and technological revolution, will be able to solve global problems.
+7. The belief that man, using the achievements of the scientific and technological revolution, will be able to solve global problems.

-8. A set of vitally important problems, on the solution of which the fate of all mankind depends.
+8. A set of vitally important problems on the solution of which the fate of all humanity depends.

 The twentieth century was characterized by a significant acceleration of sociocultural change.
-A gigantic shift has taken place in the “nature-society-man” system, where an important role is now played by culture, understood as an intellectual, ideal, and artificially created material environment, which not only ensures the existence and comfort of a person in the world, but also creates a number of problems .
-Another important change in this system was the ever-increasing pressure of people and society on nature.
-For the 20th century The world's population has grown from 1.4 billion to 6 billion, while over the previous 19 centuries of our era it increased by 1.2 billion people.
-Serious changes are taking place in the social structure of the population of our planet.
-Currently, only 1 billion people (the so-called "golden billion") live in developed countries and fully enjoy the achievements of modern culture, and 5 billion people from developing countries suffering from hunger, disease, poor education, form a "global pole of poverty" that opposes the "pole of prosperity" .
-Moreover, the trends in fertility and mortality make it possible to predict that by 2050-2100, when the population of the Earth reaches 10 billion people.
-(Table 18) (according to modern concepts, this is the maximum number of people that our planet can feed), the population of the "pole of poverty" will reach 9 billion people, and the population of the "pole of well-being" will remain unchanged.
-At the same time, each person living in developed countries exerts 20 times more pressure on nature than a person from developing countries.
+There has been a gigantic shift in the “nature-society-human” system, where an important role is now played by culture, understood as an intellectual, ideal, and artificially created material environment, which not only ensures the existence and comfort of a person in the world, but also creates a number of problems .
+To others important change In this system there was an ever-increasing pressure of people and society on nature.
+For the 20th century The world's population increased from 1.4 billion people. to 6 billion, while over the previous 19 centuries AD it increased by 1.2 billion people.
+Serious changes are also taking place in the social structure of the population of our planet.
+Currently, only 1 billion people. (the so-called “golden billion”) live in developed countries and take full advantage of the achievements modern culture, and 5 billion people from developing countries suffering from hunger, disease, poor education form a “global pole of poverty” opposing the “pole of prosperity”.
+Moreover, trends in fertility and mortality allow us to predict that by 2050-2100, when the world's population will reach 10 billion people.
+(Table 18) (and this is according to modern ideas the maximum number of people that our planet can feed), the population of the “poverty pole” will reach 9 billion people, and the population of the “prosperity pole” will remain unchanged.
+At the same time, every person living in developed countries puts 20 times more pressure on nature than a person from developing countries.

 Table 18